MicrosoftDocs/sql-docs/docs/tools/sqlcmd/sqlcmd-utility.md

   >There is a known issue when using the `-G` and `-U` option with SQLCMD, where putting the `-U` option before the `-G` option may cause authentication to fail.
 Always start with the `-G` option followed by the `-U` option.

 **-H** _workstation_name_
  A workstation name.
 This option sets the **sqlcmd** scripting variable SQLCMDWORKSTATION.
 The workstation name is listed in the **hostname** column of the `sys.sysprocesses` catalog view and can be returned using the stored procedure `sp_who`.
-If this option is not specified, the default is the current computer name.
+If this option isn't specified, the default is the current computer name.
 This name can be used to identify different

 **sqlcmd** sessions.